manage utilities flood hurricane

 • First aid kit

-• Emergency radio, preferably with solar power back-up
+• Emergency radio, preferably with solar panel for charging

 • Flashlight(s) and extra batteries